ppy/osu-wiki/wiki/Tournaments/MCLT/4K2025/en.md

 [^losers-bracket]: Losers bracket Grand Finals bracket match.
 [^qualifiers-seeding]: Average rank between the 5 maps played during the Qualifiers stage.
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two Players have the same average rank in their Qualifiers result.
-[^potential-match]: Potential match — final matchup depends on the results of the preceding losers bracket matches.